carnarez/example-use-cases/README.md

   SQL and NoSQL services, and learn a few things regarding relational databases, hashing _vs._ encryption, pub/sub, and a few more details.
-* [Incoming traffic](incoming-traffic) where one can explore a small pub/sub use case involving license plate being streamed in for OCR and checks. :construction:
+* [Incoming traffic](incoming-traffic) where one can explore a small pub/sub use case involving license plates being streamed in for OCR and checks. :construction:
 * [Kubernetes exploration](kubernetes-exploration) where one can play with `microk8s`
   (or any other local distribution of `Kubernetes`) to deploy a few containers.
 Will be extended with extras whenever time allows. (_The folder contains the answers to the exercises in the_ `kubernetes.yaml` _files._)
-* [NoSQL datawarehouse](nosql-datawarehouse) where one can explore an attempt at tackling the eternal issue of datawarehousing and historization in an integrated, centric way using a NoSQL database.
+* [NoSQL datawarehouse](nosql-datawarehouse) where one can explore an attempt at tackling the eternal issue of datawarehousing and historization in an integrated way using a NoSQL database.
 And some more little things around. :construction:
 * [Scraping meridians](scraping-meridians) where one is offered to scrape some content off _Wikipedia_ to generate a 3D representation of our planet.
 Let's go wild on the visualizations, shall we?